Perfexionists/perun/docs/views.rst

-The :ref:`views-bars` above shows the overall sum of the running times for each ``structure-unit-size`` for the ``SLList_search`` function collected by :ref:`collectors-complexity`.
+The :ref:`views-bars` above shows the overall sum of the running times for each ``structure-unit-size`` for the ``SLList_search`` function collected by :ref:`collectors-trace`.
 The interpretation highlights that the most of the consumed running time were over the single linked lists with 41 elements.

 .. image:: /../examples/memory-bars-stacked.*